European shares slip in first session of the year

 PARIS, Jan 2 European stocks slipped on Thursday as soft Chinese and French manufacturing data prompted investors to start new year trading by cashing in a portion of the lofty gains made in 2013.

-Shares in Italian automaker Fiat bucked the trend, soaring 16 percent in volumes more than six times the stock's daily average, after it struck a $4.35 billion deal to gain full control of U.S. carmaker Chrysler without raising fresh funds.
+Shares in Italian automaker Fiat bucked the trend, soaring 15 percent in volumes more than five times the stock's daily average volumes, after it struck a $4.35 billion deal to gain full control of U.S. carmaker Chrysler without raising fresh funds.

 "It's a wave of profit taking.
 We're back to reality after the year-end rally," FXCM analyst Nicolas Cheron said.